alperhi/wessbas.dslModelGenerator/readme.txt

 An example parameter sequence (to be used in the Eclipse run configuration) might look as follows (in one row):

--w "./configuration/specj/workloadIntensity.properties"
+-w "./examples/specj/input/workloadIntensity.properties"
--b "./configuration/specj/behaviorModels.properties"
+-b "./examples/specj/input/behaviorMix.txt"
--o "./examples/specj/output/models/specj_2_cluster/workloadmodel.xmi"
+-o "./examples/specj/output/workloadmodel.xmi"
--g "./examples/specj/output/models/flows.all/graph.dot"
 -q false
--s "./examples/specj/input/logFiles/sessions.dat"
+-s "./examples/specj/input/sessions.dat"
+-t "./examples/specj/input/synoptic.properties"

 Starting the application with these parameters will produce corresponding output in the "output" folder.